 The most memorable of Australian journeys are those that put the traveller in touch with the country’s first people.
-As the country celebrates NAIDOC week 2017, Catherine Marshall recalls some of her favourite encounters.
+Catherine Marshall recalls some of her favourite encounters.

 On the banks of the East Alligator River, which separates Kakadu in the Northern Territory and West Arnhem Land, I watched a man launch a spear as his ancestors had done for tens of thousands of years before him.
 The misnamed river – it’s full of crocodiles, of course, not alligators, but the American who named it couldn’t tell the difference – churned southwards through a landscape replete with the bush tucker that has kept the first people nourished for millennia.